Vagus nerve compression in the neck: Symptoms and treatments

 Vascular compression not only compresses nerves it wears away bone

-I would like to offer a side note about vascular compression and how it can cause the great amount of symptoms it does and to demonstrate that this is something seen by many doctors.
+I would like to offer a side note about vascular compression and how it can cause a great amount of symptoms it does and to demonstrate that this is something seen by many doctors.
 In May 2014, doctors at the Hospital for Special Surgery published a case history (7) of a patient with a stretched-out vertebral artery that rubbed away and destroyed a portion of her C1-C2 facet complex and caused cervical instability resulting in a clinical presentation of severe occipital headache.

 Such is the power of vascular compression.